Aliases for CHIA Gene

 The protein encoded by this gene degrades chitin, which is found in the cell wall of most fungi as well as in arthropods and some nematodes.
 The encoded protein can also stimulate interleukin 13 expression, and variations in this gene can lead to asthma susceptibility.
 Several transcript variants encoding a few different isoforms have been found for this gene. [provided by RefSeq, Apr 2012]

 GeneCards Summary for CHIA Gene

 CHIA (Chitinase, Acidic) is a Protein Coding gene.
-Diseases associated with CHIA include eumycotic mycetoma and dermatomycosis.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism.
+Diseases associated with CHIA include asthma and eumycotic mycetoma.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include carbohydrate binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
 An important paralog of this gene is CHI3L2.